Chapter 11 : How Do You Solve a Problem Like Beatrice?

 He flipped the page to the editorial section.
 Albus passed by and gave a chipper wave and smile.
 Something about Hufflepuffs made them impervious to the effects of morning grogginess.

 On the other hand, there was Bea, who trudged into the hall at half-past, looking like she had stumbled out of a lobotomy.
 She clambered into a seat across from him and collapsed wherever there was space, knocking over a salt shaker and napkin holder.
 She seemed so peaceful as she laid there, her elbow on a waffle.
-Fred prodded her arm to make sure she was alive.
+Fred prodded her arm.

 After a delay of three seconds, she twitched and swung her head up.
 A swath of jam warpaint was smeared on her cheek.
 "Morning, Freddie.
 I didn't see you there."

 She nodded—or at least, her chin slumped all the way down to the table.
 "Yeah.
 Kept having to move classrooms.
 They just don't stock 'em like they used to."

 "You were out?"
 He didn't recall her mentioning anything about another caper.

 Her chin scraped against the wood to indicate another affirmation.
 "Just working on the prototype.
 Verona was asleep, so I moved camp to the Charms corridor.
 Got a lot done."
 She beamed with pride, wobbling to the left as if the sheer effort to keep her head upright was too much for her.
 "Sunrises are really pretty, did you know that?
 Better than in movies."

 "I'm sure they are."
 Fred reached over to move the cutlery away from either side of her and she landed cheek-side down.
 "Well, if you needed help, you could've asked me.
 Or company, even."